 Have you ever thought about visiting Italy?
 Do you have the country included in your future cruise plans?
 Often, the port of Genoa is a point of departure or a port of call that does not receive the acclaim it deserves.
-If you are planning a Mediterranean cruise and Genoa is one of the stops, then make sure you add this port city as an important departure point or stopover on your travel itinerary.
+If you are planning a cruise in the Mediterranean region and Genoa is one of the stops, then make sure you add this port city as an important departure point or stopover on your travel itinerary.

 The Port of Genoa and Its Points of Interest